 Sew a small button on the back of the wrister, opposite the button loop.

-Cut two lengths of ribbon for each wrister.
-One 15” and one 20”.
+Cut two lengths of ribbon for each wrister: one 15”, and the other 20”.
 Using sewing needle and thread, sew ribbon (or use hot glue) to itself to secure one end of ribbon near the back openings of the wrister.
 Weave ribbons through row 2, and tie in a bow, to one side of the cuff.
 Tie into a bow, and trim the ends as short as you’d like them.
 Coat the ends of the ribbons with fray check or clear nail polish.

 If you enjoyed this pattern, don’t forget to sign up for my newsletter here!
 That way you’ll never miss out on special events, or freebies I’m offering.

-If you’re a visual learner, Here is a simple tutorial for making the basic wrister:
+If you’re a visual learner, here is a simple picture tutorial showing how to crochet the basic wrist warmer:

 This is how rows 1-5 will look just before you join round 5, and after you join round 5.